Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 * Back Lid - PETG-CF
 * Front Lid - PETG-CF (material doesn't really matter- just a cover)
 * Front Gasket - TPU (Optional seal for wet climates)
-* Back Gasket - TPU
+* Back Gasket - TPU (Optional seal for wet climates)
+* Bottom Plugs - TPU (Optional, if you aren't using DC Barrel Sockets)
 * Plexi Front - Laser Cut Clear Acrylic

-# Assemble the Case
+# Outer Shell Assembly
-## Front Lid
+## Front Acrylic
 Peel off any protective plastic from your clear acrylic.
 <img width="1236" height="927" alt="image" src="https://github.com/user-attachments/assets/7e53fec0-cd3f-49b0-92e4-4dec2cb74a51" />

 Lay your front rubber gasket on the front section.
+(If you are not using the rubber gasket, you can just put the acrylic straight onto the box.)

 <img width="1236" height="927" alt="image" src="https://github.com/user-attachments/assets/2b885a02-858c-4376-9865-aac2de77fa0f" />

 Put the acrylic on top of that.
 It make take a little pressure to pop in.
 Make sure the holes line up correctly.